 Whisk the dry ingredients to evenly combine and remove any lumps, squeezing them between your fingertips if some appear.

 Make a well in the center of the flours and add olive oil, apple cider vinegar, and lukewarm water (40°C/104°F).

 Use a spatula to combine the dough.
 It will be very wet at first, drying as you go, becoming very sticky, and that is what you want.
 It should take more than 30 seconds to combine the ingredients.
 It is wet and sticky, don't worry, this is OK.

 Let the dough rest for 5 minutes in the bowl.

 Wet your hands with a tiny bit of water and remove the bread dough from the bowl.
 Gently knead the dough for 10 seconds, squeezing the dough with your hands, then form a loaf shape, with a nice round bump in the center of the dough.
 The dough won't rise much so don't press the top of the loaf, instead tap the side to create a nice round bump in the center.
 This will avoid a flat, dense, and moist loaf.
 Since you wet your hands it shouldn't stick.
 If it does, wet your hands slightly more or grease them with olive oil.

 The top of the loaf may shows cracks, wet your hands, and massage the top to fix the cracks and form a smooth surface.

-Brush the top of the bread with a bit more water then sprinkle extra sunflower seed or pumpkin seed or sesame seed.
+Brush the top of the bread with a bit more water, then sprinkle extra sunflower seed, pumpkin seed, or sesame seed.